python/devguide/documenting.rst

    cd Doc
    make html

-to check out the necessary toolset in the :file:`tools/` subdirectory and build the HTML output files.
-To view the generated HTML, point your favorite browser at the top-level index :file:`build/html/index.html` after running "make".
+to check out the necessary toolset in the :file:`Doc/tools/` subdirectory and build the HTML output files.
+To view the generated HTML, point your favorite browser at the top-level index :file:`Doc/build/html/index.html` after running :command:`make`.

 Available make targets are: